Can a step child contest a will?

 It was on this analysis that the Judge reached the conclusion that the disposition of James’ estate under the intestacy rules did not make reasonable financial provision for Robert.

 The standard of living appropriate to him was that of the ‘ordinary working man’ and his current standard was the subsistence level experienced by those who have to fall back on state benefits.
+Robert therefore required reasonable financial provision to bridge that gap and the Judge determined that this amounted to £70,000.

-If you would like to speak to one of our lawyers on the subject, ‘Can a step child contest a will or the intestacy rules?’ then you can call us on freephone 0333 888 0404 or email us at [email protected]
+If you would like to speak to one of our lawyers on the subject, ‘Can a step child contest a will, or the intestacy rules?’ then you can call us on freephone 0333 888 0404 or email us at [email protected]

 Naomi Ireson